 Nectar’s a memory foam mattress that is compressed in a tube.
 It is shipped throughout the USA and there is an option for White Glove Service for delivery.

-A Tencel and cotton blend makes up the breathable and wicking cover.
-An inch of memory foam with gel provides cooling and pressure relief, which is quilted to the cover.
-It surrounds the mattress, which has thickness of 11 inches.
+A poly-blend makes up the breathable and wicking cover.
+Memory foam with gel provides cooling and pressure relief, which is quilted to the cover.
+It surrounds the mattress, which has a thickness of 12 inches.

-- The first layer has a 3-inch memory material called LushFoam™, which responds slowly and adds further pressure relief.
+- The first layer has 2 inches of memory foam material, which responds slowly and adds further pressure relief.
 It is gel-infused to counteract overheating.

-- The second layer contains 1.5-inch Adaptive Hi Core Memory Foam, which provides a smooth transition from comfort to support.
+- The second layer contains a 3-inch thick soft, premium foam, which provides a smooth transition from comfort to support.

-- The base layer has extremely dense 5.5-inch High Vegetable Base Super Core foam for compression support.
+- The base layer has a 7-inch thick standard conventional foam for compression support.

 Leesa’s foam mattress is a bed-in-a-box model that can be used with nearly every foundation.
 It ships to the USA, Canada, UK, and Germany.

 Its iconic striped cover is a thick polyester blend and can be zipped off for spot cleaning.
 The mattress is 10 inches thick with 3 levels.

 - The top layer is 2 inches of foam with pincore holes to help cool your body and promote airflow.

-- The second layer has 2-inch memory foam that contours and relieves pressure.
+- The second layer has 4-inch memory foam that contours and relieves pressure.

 - The base layer has 6-inch supportive poly foam.
 Its density delivers durability and shape to the product.

 Comparing Firmness (Support & Feel)

-Nectar is a 6 to 6.5 on our 10-point firmness scale (where 10 is the most firm) and Leesa is a 5.5.
+Nectar is a 6.5 on our 10-point firmness scale (where 10 is the most firm) and Leesa is a 5.5.
 As medium to medium-firm mattresses, most individuals like their feel.